leoliu1313/Google-Play-Music-Desktop-Player-UNOFFICIAL-/README.md

 https://nodejs.org/en/

 # dev
+# install Xcode if possible and then run the following commands again
+rm -rf node_modules build
 npm install
 npm run build
 npm start

+# test
+# turn off "Use system window borders" and restart
+# there should be no border on mini player if "Use system window borders" is off
+# if it doesn't work, toggle "Use system window borders" with restart two times

 # make .app package at ./dist/
 npm run make:darwin

 # Custom Styles > Google Play Music > Reload Styles
+# hide debug messages
 div#debugLabel{display:none}

 ```